Updated March 30, 2026

 Considerations for pet sitters

-As a pet sitter, it’s vital you’re clued-up on what dogs can and can’t eat, and you should always follow pet owners’ instructions on what to feed the dogs in your care.
+As a pet sitter, it’s vital you’re clued-up on what dogs can and can’t eat, and you should always follow the pet parents’ instructions on what to feed the dogs in your care.

-If you’re feeling prepared for taking care of a pooch and the idea of pet sitting in exchange for a place to stay takes your fancy, take a look below to find out how to secure a dog sit.
+If you’re feeling prepared for taking care of a pooch and the idea of pet sitting in exchange for worldwide stays calls your name, take a look below to find out how to secure a dog sit.

 How to secure a house sit